Is Oprah Winfrey Running For President? Her Net Worth Is Close To Donald Trump’s

 If Oprah Winfrey does decide to run for the presidency, her incredible net worth will surely help, as was the case for Donald Trump, whose net worth is estimated at $3.7 billion.

 Oprah Winfrey’s net worth is not far behind, estimated by Forbes to be around $3 billion, thus making Oprah the second richest self-made woman in America.
-She is second only to business woman Diane Hendricks, whose net worth is estimated at $4.9 billion.
+She is second only to businesswoman Diane Hendricks, whose net worth is estimated at $4.9 billion.
 The list only includes women who have made their fortunes by themselves (as opposed to inheriting it).

-Oprah’s enormous wealth does not come solely from her successful talk show – she is also a film producer, and the co-owner of the Oprah Winfrey Network (OWN) – a popular TV channel which she co-owns with Discovery Communications.
+Oprah’s enormous wealth does not come solely from her successful talk show.
+She is also a film producer and the co-owner of the Oprah Winfrey Network (OWN), a popular TV channel which she co-owns with Discovery Communications.
 Oprah also owns several huge estates across the United States.

-Whether we eventually get to see Oprah Winfrey running for president in 2020 or not, Donald Trump’s victory has certainly made it seem possible – and Oprah is surely taking that into consideration.
+Whether we eventually get to see Oprah Winfrey running for president in 2020 or not, Donald Trump’s victory has certainly made it seem possible, and Oprah is surely taking that into consideration.

 [Featured Image by Paras Griffin/Getty Images]